adrielk/auto-gym/README.md

 5:00PM 6
 ```

-This tells the script to reserve start times on Monday, Wednesday, and Friday at 12:00 PM, Tuesday and Sunday at 3:30 PM, and Friday at 5:00 PM.
+This example tells the script to reserve start times on Monday, Wednesday, and Friday at 12:00 PM, Tuesday and Sunday at 3:30 PM, and Saturday at 5:00 PM.

 To run the script, use the following command: